World of Darkness (Mandaeism)

 In Mandaeism, the World of Darkness (ࡀࡋࡌࡀ ࡖࡄࡔࡅࡊࡀ) is the underworld located below Tibil (Earth).
-It is ruled by its king Ur (Leviathan) and its queen Ruha, mother of the seven planets and twelve constellations.
+It is ruled by its king Ur the Leviathan and its queen Ruha, mother of the seven planets and twelve constellations.

 Description

-The great dark Ocean of Sup (or Suf) lies in the World of Darkness.
+The great dark Sea of Suf lies in the World of Darkness.
 The great dividing river of Hitpun, analogous to the river Styx in Greek mythology, separates the World of Darkness from the World of Light.
 Siniawis is one of the regions of the World of Darkness.